Kimilili

-Kimilili is a home to the Western Provincial Police Training Center.
+Kimilili is home to the Western Provincial Police Training Center.
 Due to its strength in trade and education, Kimilili's urban population is on the rise.
 It was home to many government workers who held office positions in the former Mt Elgon District, which was merged into Bungoma County in 2010.

 History

-In past years, this region has suffered from land conflicts that have resulted in displacement of thousands.
-The Sabaot Land Defence Force, who were the aggressors and the main agitators of this conflict, have, however, been subdued by the government.
+In past years, this region has suffered from land conflicts that have resulted in the displacement of thousands.
+The Sabaot Land Defence Force, who were the aggressors and the main agitators of this conflict, have, however, been subdued by the government.The area has raised prominent local musicians that employs local instruments in producing music.
+However there are a few gospel musicians like Brian Wanjala, famously known as Lemalay Lashinsky, who is among the top musicians from the contemporal societies.

 Education

 Kimilili has one of the best schools in Kenya based on Friends School Kamusinga's consistent academic and sports excellence.
-Other high schools are Moi girls' high school Kamusinga, Kimilili boys' high school, Maeni girls' secondary school and St. Theresa's girls' secondary school.
-Four primary private schools are found: PHIM primary school, Shekinah school, Dreamland Education Centre and Farcon academy.
-Public primary schools are Kimilili R.C. boys', Kimilili R.C. girls', Kimilili D.E.B, Kamusinga primary, Khwiroro primary, Bituyu, Buko and Maeni primary schools.
-Additionally, Matili F.Y.M primary, Matili R.C, and Namawanga primary school are a few schools which have produced scholars.
+Other high schools are Moi Girls High School Kamusinga, Kimilili Boys High School, Maeni Girls Secondary School and St. Theresa's Girls Secondary School.
+Four primary private schools are found: PHIM Primary School, Shekinah School, Dreamland Education Centre and Farcon Academy.
+Public primary schools are Kimilili R.C.
+Boys, Kimilili R.C.
+Girls, Kimilili D.E.B, Kamusinga Primary, Khwiroro Primary, Bituyu, Buko and Maeni primary schools.
+Additionally, Matili F.Y.M Primary, Matili R.C, and Namawanga Primary School are a few schools which have produced scholars.
 Kimilili has a teachers' training center (Shima TTC).
+Matili national polytechnic has impacted many local scholars from within and beyong the municipality regime with adequate skills and knowledge to be relevant to the emerging global changes.